 Students who elect to major or minor in political science have access to a wide variety of internship experiences.
 Most of the programs below offer three credits of academic credit, but some offer more.
 Students may apply six credits (two courses) of independent study, internship, or senior thesis work toward the major or minor in Political Science, but they may apply 33 credits (11 courses) toward general graduation requirements.
 As a result, students may pursue more than one internship.
 Programs are open to juniors and seniors.
 Additional requirements sometimes apply.

-Please note: none of the internships described here can be used to fulfill the requirement that students graduating with a major in political science must take a seminar.
+Please note: none of the internships described here can be used to fulfill the R6 requirement for the major.
+Internships do not replace the seminar.

 INTERNSHIP IN POLITICAL SCIENCE 790:481/482 (3 credits)